devsgh-cloudsec/devsgh-cloudsec.github.io/_posts/2024-04-05-from-network-disaster-to-enterprise-architecture.md

 Nothing talks to anything unless I explicitly allow it.
 Default deny everything.

 ### 4. **Intuitive Design**
 The architecture should be self-documenting.
-IP addresses should tell me immediately what network and trust level.
+IP addresses should immediately indicate the network a device belongs to and its associated trust level.

 ---